Return to top

 🥘 Ingredients

 My recipe for dairy-free matcha ice cream is such a simple way to enjoy a lighter treat.
-This recipe calls for simple ingredients easily found at a local grocery store!
+These are the ingredients I use to make this recipe:

 Ingredients for vegan matcha ice cream recipe on a white background.